yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

                derived from the master secret.

-If a client supports the pinning ticket extension and does not not have any pinning ticket associated with the server, the exchange is considered as an initial connection.
+If a client supports the pinning ticket extension and does not have any pinning ticket associated with the server, the exchange is considered as an initial connection.
 Other reasons the client may not have a pinning ticket include the client having flushed its pinning ticket store, or the